The Roosevelt Inn Hotel Hell Update – Open or Closed in 2022?

 John Hough and Tina Hough, a husband and wife duo, were the original Roosevelt Inn owners that you saw on the Hotel Hell episode.

-Once they’re able to finalize the deal, they plan to move away from Idaho and live in Texas, where they plan to spend more time with their children and grandchildren.
+However, if they’re able to finalize the deal, they plan to move away from Idaho and live in Texas, where they plan to spend more time with their children and grandchildren.

 Again, this is a real success story.
 John and Tina were able to successfully run the business for almost a decade before trying to cash out and moving into what should be a very comfortable retirement.